 - Database developers

 - QA engineers and testers

 Once the team is finalised, an intensive knowledge transfer session will be conducted so that both you and your new team are on the same page.
 A project plan will be devised and tentative deadlines will be set according to your time limitations.
-If our team operates in a different time zone than yours, they will adjust their work hours for maximum overlap with you and your team.
+If our development and design team operates in a different time zone than yours, they will adjust their work hours for maximum overlap with you and your team.